 Shock ripped through me.

-McNaught clenched his jaw shut against further incriminating himself.
-His expression gave nothing away, guilt, nor innocence.
+McNaught clenched his jaw shut against further incrimination.
+His expression gave nothing away: guilt, nor innocence.
 Whatever secrets he kept, he would take them to the grave.
 I saw it there, in his eyes.
-His stubborn refusal to give ground.

 I wanted to scream at him.
 How many times must he be shown that keeping secrets only put others in harm’s way before it finally sank through his thick skull?
 What would it take for him to learn that lesson?